polca/premise/docs/extract.rst

   carbon dioxide, captured from atmosphere, with a sorbent-based direct air capture system, 100ktCO2, with heat pump heat, and grid electricity            all IAM regions
  ======================================================================================================================================================= ==================

+Note that only solid sorbent DAC can use waste heat, as teh heat requirement for liquid solvent DAC is too high (~900 C)

 Li-ion batteries
 ----------------